Skip to content

 Paying Fuel for Employees Using Private Vehicles

-If your employee is a taxpayer, they have the right to tax relief for journeys they carry out as part of their work.
-Your business can either reimburse the employee’s fuel expenses or they can claim a deduction from their income.
+In most cases, employees are taxpayers.
+If so, they have the right to tax relief for journeys they carry out as part of their work.
+Your business can either reimburse the employee’s fuel expenses or allow them to claim a deduction from their income.

-You should note that tax relief for journeys carried out for work generally does not apply for ordinary commuting from the employees’ home to their ordinary place of work.
-This is the responsibility of the employee to claim tax relief.
+You should note that tax relief for work-related journeys generally does not apply to ordinary commuting from the employees’ home to their ordinary place of work.
+It is the employee’s responsibility to claim tax relief.

-Your employee must keep a detailed record of the journeys they incur as part of work, such as:
+Your employees must keep a detailed record of the journeys they incur as part of work, such as:

 • dates of travel;